Vertica: Technology

 Vertica's specialized approach aims to significantly increase query performance in data warehouses, while reducing hardware costs.

-Since 2011, Vertica has offered a limited-capacity community edition for free.

-In July, 2021, Vertica announced an SaaS offering, Vertica Accelerator, running on Amazon AWS.
+In 2018, Vertica introduced Eon Mode, an architecture that separates compute and storage resources.
+Under this model, data is stored in shared object storage while compute resources can be added or removed independently.
+The design enables multiple workloads to access a common data repository while operating in isolated compute environments.

+Vertica includes built-in analytical and machine learning capabilities that can be executed directly within the database.
+Supported functions include statistical analysis, time-series operations, geospatial analysis, clustering, regression, classification, and model deployment.

+Vertica integrates with a range of data engineering, business intelligence, and analytics tools.
+The platform supports Apache Kafka for streaming ingestion, Apache Spark for distributed data processing, containerized deployments using Docker and Kubernetes, and visualization platforms such as Grafana.

 Optimizations

 Vertica originated as the C-Store column-oriented database, an open source research project at MIT and other universities, published in 2005.

 Vertica runs on clusters of commodity servers or on commercial clouds.
 It integrates with Hadoop, using HDFS.

 In 2018, Vertica introduced Vertica in Eon Mode, a separation of compute and storage architecture.
 The Eon architecture allows for elastic increase and decrease in compute capability as needed for workload elasticity.
 It also allows instantiation of multiple isolated sub-clusters dedicated to different workloads while maintaining a single shared data repository.
 It operates on shared object storage in the cloud, and also runs on object storage compatible hardware on-premises for private cloud implementations.

 Version 10.1.1 of Vertica introduced Docker and Kubernetes support.

 Many BI, data visualization, and ETL tools work with Vertica Analytics Platform.
 Vertica supports Kafka for streaming data ingestion.

 In 2021, Vertica released a connector for Spark.

 Vertica also integrates with Grafana, Helm, Go, and Distributed R.